cardpay/woocommerce-plugin/README.md

 * **API access mode:**
     * Set to **Payment page** for cases when payment page by Unlimit in iFrame is used for customer data collecting.
-    * Set to **Gateway** for cases when embedded payment form in plugin is used for customer data collecting.
+    * Set to **Gateway** for cases when an embedded payment form in plugin is used for customer data collecting.
 * Set **Terminal code**, **Terminal password**, **Callback secret** values - it should be merchant credentials in Unlimit APIv3 for this payment method (how to obtain credentials see [here](https://www.unlimit.com/integration/))
 * **Test environment:**
     * Set to **Yes** for Sandbox environment (for test purposes).
     * Set to **No** for Production environment.
-* **Payment title** - fill in the name of the payment method, which will be presented for the customer in checkout.
+* **Payment title** - fill in the name of the payment method, which will be presented for the customer on checkout.
 * **Log to file** - enables saving payment method messages to WooCommerce plugin system log.

 #### Multibanco